ubc-library-rc/rc-workshop-template/index.md

 ```
 - Basic slug identification
-- Familiarity with slime
+- Comfortable in the woods
 {: .prereq}
 ```
 ...will look like this:

 - Basic slug identification
-- Familiarity with slime
+- Comfortable in the woods
 {: .prereq}

 __Terminal input.__